Current Community Update

 National, State and local directives are changing rapidly, including in references to churches.
 Our Church hierarchy is in constant communication with public directives, guidlines and the prayerful consideration of how to reopen liturgical life.

-This Sunday we will have our ninth Sunday Divine Liturgy with parishioners inside of the sanctuary.
-As previously announced, social distancing measures will be in effect, limiting the number of people inside.
-All others will be expected to stay outside in the courtyard or surrounding area, listening to the Divine Services through the exterior speakers.
-At the distribution of Holy Communion, in accordance with the perscribed social distancing measures, parishioners wishing to receive Holy Communion will all have the opportunity to receive the Body & Blood of Jesus Christ.
+- As previously announced, social distancing measures will be in effect, limiting the number of people inside.
 All parishioners inside or outside of the sanctuary are asked to follow the direction of our parish council members and ushers, who will facilitate the process of approaching to receive the Holy Sacrament.

-Through the remainder of June, Saint Basil's will celebrate the Divine Liturgy three times each week.
-This is to provide ample opportunity for the faithful to participate in the Divine Liturgy and receive Holy Communion, without forcing a large gathering.
+- Through the remainder of August, Saint Basil's will celebrate the Divine Liturgy multiple times each week, to provide ample opportunity for the faithful to participate in the Divine Liturgy and receive Holy Communion, without forcing a large gathering.
 Anyone in an 'at risk' demographic is encouraged to come to the weekday Liturgies.

 This Week's Liturgical Schedule: